 LHDN e-Invoice Rollout Timeline: Key Dates for Clinics

-2. 1 January 2025 — Businesses with annual turnover exceeding RM25 million.
+- 1 January 2025 — Businesses with annual turnover between RM25 million and RM100 million.
 Multi-branch medical centres and larger specialist practices.

-3. 1 July 2025 — Businesses with annual turnover exceeding RM500,000.
-This is the phase that captured most private clinics, dental practices, aesthetic centres, and established beauty salons in Malaysia.
+- 1 January 2026 — Businesses with annual turnover between RM1 million and RM5 million.
+This is the phase that captures most established private clinics, dental practices, aesthetic centres, and beauty salons in Malaysia.

 Where Does Your Clinic Fall?